Updated January, 2022

 Whoa… slow your roll.

 That’s a good way to end up with a top-heavy, out of trim kayak that’s impossible to control.
-Packing your kayak for camping takes time and practice – especially if it’s your first kayak camping trip.
+Packing a kayak for camping takes time and practice – especially if it’s your first kayak camping trip.

-Plus, you’ll get a few extra tips and a packing list that’ll make your life easier and save you some major frustration when packing for your kayak camping trip.
+Plus, you’ll get a few extra tips and a packing list that’ll make your life waaaay easier and save you some major frustration when packing for your kayak camping trip.

 *Psst…just in case you haven’t seen it, don’t miss my Ultimate Guide to Planning Your First Kayak Camping Trip.